ForgottenUmbrella/input-no-newline/README.md

     this is a prompt. proceed? foobar this is user inputthis will be printed on the same line as the previous

+## To do
+* Handle/ignore all keypresses that don't affect input, otherwise they'll show up as control sequences